Neural Operator: Learning Maps Between Function Spaces: Neural Operators

 Normally, we take \(\nu_t\) to simply be the Lebesgue measure on \(\R^{d_t}\) but, as discussed in Section~\ref{sec:four_schemes}, other choices can be used to speed up computation or aid the learning process by building in \textit{a priori} information.
 The choice of integral kernel operator in \eqref{eq:kernelop1} defines the basic form of the neural operator and is the one we analyze in Section~\ref{sec:approximation} and study most in the numerical experiments of Section~\ref{sec:numerics}.

 For the second, let \(\kappa^{(t)} \in C(D_{t+1} \times D_t \times \R^{d_a} \times \R^{d_a}; \R^{d_{v_{t+1}} \times d_{v_t}})\).
 Then we define \(\cK_t\) by

 where \(\Pi_t^{D} : D_t \to D\) are fixed mappings.
-We have found numerically that, for certain PDE problems, the form \eqref{eq:kernelop2} outperforms \eqref{eq:kernelop1} due to the strong dependence of the solution \(u\) on the parameters \(a\).
+We have found numerically that, for certain PDE problems, the form \eqref{eq:kernelop2} outperforms \eqref{eq:kernelop1} due to the strong dependence of the solution \(u\) on the parameters \(a\), \nk{for example, the Darcy flow problem considered in subsection \ref{ssec:DF}}.
 Indeed, if we think of \eqref{eq:F} as a discrete time dynamical system, then the input \(a \in \A\) only enters through the initial condition hence its influence diminishes with more layers.
 By directly building in \(a\)-dependence into the kernel, we ensure that it influences the entire architecture.

 Lastly, let \(\kappa^{(t)} \in C(D_{t+1} \times D_t \times \R^{d_{v_t}} \times \R^{d_{v_t}}; \R^{d_{v_{t+1}} \times d_{v_t}})\).
 Then we define \(\cK_t\) by

 where \(\Pi_t : D_{t+1} \to D_t\) are fixed mappings.
 Note that, in contrast to \eqref{eq:kernelop1} and \eqref{eq:kernelop2}, the integral operator \eqref{eq:kernelop3} is nonlinear since the kernel can depend on the input function \(v_t\).
 With this definition and a particular choice of kernel \(\kappa_t\) and measure \(\nu_t\), we show in Section \ref{sec:transformers} that neural operators are a continuous input/output space generalization of the popular transformer architecture \citep{vaswani2017attention}.